ASgoPew/TUI/Documentation/en.md

 	* The size of the columns.
 For example, the left column is 10 blocks in size, and the right one is the remaining space: new ISize [] {Absolute (10), Relative (100)}
 * IEnumerable\<ISize\> **lines**
 	* Sizes of lines.
 For example, the central line occupies 20 blocks, and the upper and lower equally divide the remaining space: new ISize [] {Relative (50), Absolute (20), Relative (50)}
-* Offset **offset**
+* Indent **indent**
-	* The offset of the grid, including the inner indents of the cells between them and the outer indents from the object boundary.
+	* The indent of the grid, including the inner indent of the cells between them and the outer indent from the object boundary.
 * bool **fillWithEmptyObjects**
 	* Whether all cells should be automatically filled with empty VisualContainer or not.